vbianchi/Mentori/BRAINSTORM.md

 -   **Self-Correction:** The core goal of Phase 7.
 The agent should be able to recover from errors.
 If a Python script fails with `ModuleNotFoundError`, the agent should be able to diagnose the error, formulate a correction plan (e.g., `pip install <module>`), execute the fix within the task's virtual environment, and then retry the original failed step.
 -   **Cost & Token Tracking:** The UI should provide transparency into token usage for each step, comparing cloud model costs versus local Ollama models.
 This is critical for production use.
 -   **Persistence & Reproducibility:**

+## New Focus: The Path to a Fully Stateful UI

+We have successfully implemented the backend logic and the frontend UI for creating and deleting tasks.
+However, the main chat panel is not yet connected to this state.
+The final step of Phase 7 is to make the chat history visible and persistent for each task.

+Here is the detailed, step-by-step plan to achieve this in `App.jsx`:

+#### **The Core Problem: Connecting State to UI**

+The `tasks` array in our frontend state now holds a `history` array for each task.
+Our goal is to make the UI _render_ the contents of the active task's `history`.
+#### **The Step-by-Step Implementation Plan**
+We will modify `App.jsx` in small, testable increments.
+**Step 1: Display the User's Prompt \[IN PROGRESS\]**
+-   **Goal:** When a user sends a message, it should immediately appear in the chat panel for the active task.
+-   **A. Define the `PromptCard` Component:** Create a simple React component designed to display the user's prompt text.
+-   **B. Add the Prompt to History:** In the `handleSendMessage` function, when a message is sent, we add an object like `{ type: 'prompt', content: message }` to the active task's `history` array.
+-   **C. Render from History:** The main chat panel's render logic will be updated to map over the active task's history.
+If it finds an item with `type: 'prompt'`, it will render a `PromptCard` with the content.
+**Step 2: Display Agent Events (The Plan)**

+-   **Goal:** When the agent creates a plan, the plan should appear in the chat panel.
+-   **A. Define `PlanCard` and `StepCard` Components:** Create components to display the overall plan and the individual steps within it.
+-   **B. Handle WebSocket Events:** The `onmessage` handler for our WebSocket will be updated.
+When it receives an `agent_event` from the `Chief_Architect`, it will add a `{ type: 'plan', plan: [...] }` object to the active task's history.
+-   **C. Render the Plan:** The render logic from Step 1 will be expanded.
+When it sees an item with `type: 'plan'`, it will render the `PlanCard`.
+**Step 3: Update Plan Steps in Real-Time**

+-   **Goal:** As the agent executes each step of the plan, the `StepCard` components should update their status (e.g., from "pending" to "in-progress" to "completed").
+-   **A. Handle `Worker` Events:** The `onmessage` handler will be enhanced.
+When it receives events from the `Site_Foreman` and `Worker`, it will find the corresponding `plan` object in the history and update the `status` of the relevant step.
+-   **B. Immutability is Key:** This update must be done immutably.
+We will create a _new copy_ of the history array and the plan object to avoid the "blank screen" bug from previous attempts.
+**Step 4: Display Final Answers**

+-   **Goal:** Display the final synthesized summary from "The Editor" or the direct answer from "The Librarian".
+-   **A. Handle Final Answer Events:** The `onmessage` handler will listen for the `final_answer` and `direct_answer` message types from the backend.
+-   **B. Add to History:** It will add a corresponding object, like `{ type: 'final_answer', content: '...' }`, to the active task's history.
+-   **C. Render Final Cards:** The render logic will be updated to display a `FinalAnswerCard` or `DirectAnswerCard` when it encounters these history types.